 That alone influences our conclusion.
 We prefer honesty over anything else and if they were a bit realistic, we might have recommended their newsletter service.

 If you're looking for a legitimate way to earn from home, then we recommend you to learn affiliate marketing.
 The costs are minimal (if at all) and the earning potential is huge.
-You can get started with our free training which is our #1 recommendation in 2019.
+You can get started with our free training which is our #1 recommendation.

-Looking for a LEGIT way to make money online in 2019 and beyond and want to skip the guesswork?
+Looking for a LEGIT way to make money online and want to skip the guesswork?